marcalph/resume/resume.md

 &nbsp;

-> Senior ML engineer with a portfolio ranging from scoring to fraud detection, with experience in image recognition and language modeling in agile teams.
-I'm looking lead/senior position in a mutlticultural and data driven environment.
+> Senior ML engineer.
+I'm looking senior/lead position in a mutlticultural and product driven environment.
-> About me : I am a product-oriented nerd with a teamplayer mindset, my favorite perks in the job are the needed creativity and abstraction during model design and industrialization.
+> About me : I am a data nerd with high work ethics, my favorite perks in the job are the needed creativity and abstraction during model design and deployement.
 >  Also I love to code, coffee and comics (order may vary).